 ‘Sinyoro’ Caution Shonhai plays the ancient Shona mbira in traditional Zimbabwean ceremonies, and is the medium of his great-great-great-great-grandfather’s spirit, who was an outstanding mbira player.
 The influence of this ancestor can be clearly heard in the Shonhai family’s unusual mbira style.

-Caution respects and follows the Shona traditions that his family has followed, generation after generation.
+Sinyoro respects and follows the Shona traditions that his family has followed, generation after generation.
 He is also fluent in English, and enjoys sharing his music (mbira, singing, drumming, hosho), dance, and Shona traditional culture and religion with foreigners, as well as Zimbabweans.
-Caution is a n'anga, a Shona traditional healer and herbalist, and spirit medium.
+Shonhai is a n’anga, a Shona traditional healer and herbalist, and spirit medium.

-Caution visited the US for the first time in 2010, and toured the U.S. more widely in 2011, with Erica Azim, to enthusiastic response.
+Caution Shonhai visited the US for the first time in 2010, and toured the U.S. more widely in 2011 with Erica Azim, to enthusiastic response.
 In 2013, his group Tichakunda Mbira performed in Konya, Turkey at the Konya International Mystic Music Festival.

-(based on a 2009 interview, written by Denver Banda and edited by Erica Azim, photos by Erica Azim and Kaia Wong)
+(based on a 2009 interview,and written by Denver Banda; edited and updated by Erica Azim)

 The elders in the Shonhai family did not want children close to the banya (ceremonial hut).
 However, since the banya was where traditional rituals occurred and mbira was played, Caution refused to leave the vicinity of the banya…he was so drawn to the music.